itbhuabhi/aconex-coding-challenge/README.md

 As matching combinations are found for each number, the class `NumbersConverter` sends it back to the `Main` class by a call back handler, which in turns displays the output on console to the user.
 Lastly the class `ApplicationFacade` as the name suggests brings all these pieces together.

-#### How the application is/can be enhanced
-* The requirement allows to retain only 1 consecutive digit.
-But I observed it becomes a limitation for lot of numbers, more so for numbers with "0" as it does not have any character match.
-The program through system property or configuration allows any number of digits to remain as-is, when no matching combination is found for them.

-* The rules related to stripping of characters can be easily changed by configuration.

-* Since the number encoding is read from a properties file, so it can be easily changed to something else.
-Moresoover, it does not have to be limited to English language.
-With some configuration changes and may be change to the chaining of transformers it can support other English like languages.
-The reason I said English like language because not sure if something like this is possible with my native language Hindi.
-And if it is it would be much more complex.

-* Furthermore, it can support other English like languages which have supplementary characters.

-* The application code can be easily modified to use some other implementation of Dictionary.
-Like presently Dictionary uses hash based datastructure, but it can be modified to use some thing like tries.
-Or even make it persistent to say some NoSQL if the dictionary is very huge.